 Best places in Orlando to eat/drink/shop/support during Hispanic Heritage Month: Volume dos.

 🇪🇸 For local grocers, La Placita Latina Supermarket is great, but local foodie Pete Armenteros recommends Unidos Supermarket and Melao Bakery, both of which have opciones de comida sin fin.
-Pete added that “if you want to see Hispanics eating lunch, go to Sedano’s Supermarket or Bravo Supermarket.”
+Pete added that “if you want to see where the locals go for lunch, head to Sedano’s Supermarket or Bravo Supermarket.”
 Lunches are cheap and portions are healthy.

-🛍 For artisanal shopping and self-care, support and shop: Nail Alchemy for elaborate nail art, Naked Bar Soap Co. for artisan soaps and essential oils without all the BS, Classic Man Cuts or Mr. Man Barber Shop for haircut and barber needs, and T’s Secret for skincare needs.
+🛍 For artisanal shopping and self-care, support and shop: Nail Alchemy for elaborate nail art, Naked Bar Soap Co. for artisan soaps and essential oils without all the BS, Classic Man Cuts or Mr. Man Barber Shop for hair care, and T’s Secret for skincare needs.

 📰 Tell me something I don’t know, Katie.
 What you might not know is how much our local Hispanic Chamber of Commerce (HCCMO) has done for the metro Orlando region.
 Formed in 1993, HCCMO now has more than 1,000 active members and since its inception, the Hispanic Heritage Scholarship Fund has provided more than $1.45 million in scholarships to help 317 students pursue a college education.
 Each year, HCCMO puts together a list of the 25 most influential Hispanics in Central Florida.
 You can check out the 2018 list here to see if you recognize a few names.

 We encourage you to celebrate Hispanic and Latin-owned and operated businesses year-round, not just within National Hispanic Heritage Month.
-Also, in weeks to come, you’ll recognize several of these names featured in our Monday Makers series.
-Feel free to send additional suggestions our way by dropping us a line at [email protected]
+Wanna add to this list?
+Send us your recommendations to email@example.com.